Course Overview

 Policy on collaboration

 Acts of cheating and plagiarizing will be reported to the Engineering Honor Council.
-Cheating is when you copy, with or without modification, someone else's work that is not meant to be publicly accessible.
-Plagiarizing is when you copy, with or without modification, someone else's work that is publicly available without acknowledging the original author.
-Please further review the College of Engineering Honor Code.
+Cheating is copying, with or without modification, someone else's work not meant to be publicly accessible.
+Plagiarizing is copying publicly available work without acknowledging the original author.
+Review the College of Engineering Honor Code.

 Regrade and late submission

-You will have ONE opportunity to fix bugs in each graded tutorial by the assigned office hour following the tutorial's due date.
-Corrected code can be credited up to 50% of its original grade points.
-Code not submitted by deadline will be ineligible for regrade.
-To be eligible for regrade, do not modify the code on your git repo past the due date.
-Code with commit time past the deadline will not be eligible for regrade.
+You have one opportunity to fix bugs in each graded tutorial by the assigned office hour following its due date.
+Corrected code credited up to 50% of original points.
+Do not modify code on your git repo past the due date to remain eligible.

-Other than the tutorials, you have two business days from when a grade is communicated to you to ask for regrade.
-To ask for regrade, you must submit a written request explaining the technical reasons that would make a regrade necessary.
-A regrade means regrading your whole work and may result in an overall lower grade.
+For all other work, you have two business days from when a grade is communicated to request a regrade in writing with technical justification.
+A regrade covers your whole submission and may result in a lower overall grade.

 Class participation extra credits

-Completing in-lecture code exercises allows you to earn extra credits which can be used to top up your overall course grade.
-You cannot make up for missed extra-credit opportunities.
+Completing in-lecture code exercises earns extra credits that can top up your overall course grade.
+Missed opportunities cannot be made up.